 Students’ Union UCL facilitates thousands of external speakers every year and has policies and procedures in place to help protect freedom of speech within the law.
 The Union is committed to empower and support our clubs and societies to organise invitations for a variety of speakers that stimulate debate and further non-academic development for the benefit of students.

-External speakers are defined as any non-UCL staff or students invited to speak on campus.
+External speakers are defined as any non-UCL staff or students invited to speak on campus or at an online event.
 Our External Speakers Process aims to create a framework to empower students to create exciting, challenging and varied opportunities for debate, discussion and dialogue with the support and guidance of Union staff.
-For full details, please have a look at our External Speaker Information and Process
+For full details, please have a look at our External Speaker Information and Process.

 Requesting an External Speaker

 In order to request an external speaker, fill in the External Speaker Request Form.

 Remember that you must seek approval for ALL external speakers from the Union and you may not publicise your event or your speaker until they have been approved.